mmbman/Katagiri/jewel-mirror-awareness.md

 If you act egoistically, even in the slightest, then you create a gap.
 That is called separation, or dualism.

-So even though you don’t understand human life as a whole Picture, as a practical matter you can manifest it.
+So even though you don’t understand human life as a whole picture, as a practical matter you can manifest it.

 How?